 Trailblazers Summer Day Camp

-The Trailblazers camp gives campers the opportunity to pursue their own outdoor interests.
+The Trailblazers camp provides the opportunity to pursue your child’s own outdoor interests.
 Environmental Educators teach your child outdoor survival skills and engages them in Citizen Science work.

 Times and Prices